MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-all-company-Yammer-community.md

 ## How do these changes to All Company affect my existing SharePoint web part and embed scenarios?

-Now that we have made All Company like other Yammer communities, if you are currently using All Company in a SharePoint web part or embed scenarios, you will now see an empty All Company feed.
+Now that we have made All Company like other Yammer communities, if you are currently using All Company in a SharePoint web part or embed scenario, you will now see an empty All Company feed.
 All you must do to start seeing your All Company feed again is to re-add the All Company community.

 For more information about the various SharePoint web parts and embed features, see [Use a Yammer web part in SharePoint Online](https://support.microsoft.com/office/a53cfa0c-3d09-42c8-a286-1038a81c59da).